rbms-bsc/DCRMR/_pages/Ppdm/Distribution-statement.md

 <a name="5.25.33.1">5.25.33.1</a> If the resource bears only a statement relating to distribution or multiple such statements, generally assume the distributor to also be functioning as publisher.
 Treat the statement as a [Publication statement](/DCRMR/ppdm/Publication-statement/).

-## 5.25.34 Statements relating to publication, distribution, etc. and to manufacture
+## 5.25.34 Statements relating to publication and to distribution or manufacture

 <a name="5.25.34.1">5.25.34.1</a> If the resource bears statements relating both to publication and to distribution or manufacture, determine whether or not the statements are grammatically separable.